 Tax Credit Scholarship Programs

 Students in households earning up to 260% above the poverty line are eligible for scholarships to nonpublic schools, allowing parents to send their children to the school that is best for them.
-For example, children in a family of four earning $63,960 in 2017–18 would qualify for a scholarship.
+For example, children in a family of four earning $66,950 in 2019–20 will qualify for a scholarship.

-105,000 students from across the state attend the nonpublic school of their choice on this scholarship in 2017-18.
-The majority of students live in households with an average income of $24,000.
-The scholarship is administered by two non-profits, Step Up for Students and AAA.
+108,000 students from across the state attend the nonpublic school of their choice on this scholarship in 2017-18.
+The majority of students live in households with an average income of $25,000.
+The scholarship is administered by two non-profits, Step Up for Students and AAA Scholarships.
 Parents apply directly to either organization for the scholarship on behalf of their child.

 Gardiner and McKay Scholarship Programs

-In 2017-2018, the Gardiner and McKay scholarship programs helped 300 students with special needs attend Jewish day schools in Florida, totalling more than $2 million to Jewish day schools.
+In 2018-2019, the Gardiner and McKay scholarship programs helped 300 students with special needs attend Jewish day schools in Florida, totaling more than $2 million to Jewish day schools.

 Florida’s Gardiner Scholarship Program provides students with special needs an education savings account (ESA), which can be used for qualified educational expenses including tuition, tutoring, therapy, homeschool and even virtual online classes.
-ESA’s are funded by the state and are given at approximately $10,000 per student.
+ESA’s are funded by the state and are given at approximately $10,300 per student.
 Students do not need to be enrolled in public school to apply for Gardiner.
-The program included 10,531 students statewide as of Fall 2017.
+The program included 11,247 students statewide in 2018-2019.